Yosemite Hikes masthead (Pothole Dome)

 Blooms: March - April

-Gilia tricolor etymology: Gilia is named for Felipe Gil, an 18th century Spanish botanist about whom nobody seems to know anything at all.
-One source suggests that he may never have existed.
+Gilia tricolor etymology: The Gilia genus is named for Filippo Luigi Gilii (1756-1821), naturalist and former (well, obviously) director of the Vatican observatory.
 Tricolor is apparently a nod to the two colors (white and lavender) predominant in the petals, with your choice of either the blue pollen or one of the throat colors - yellow and dark purple - rounding things out.
 The botanical nobs might have been a little undercaffeinated the day they approved this name.

 This Photo: On the Hite Cove trail, mid March